MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionPolicy.md

 ```

 ### -ThirdPartyReportAddresses
 **Note**: You don't need to use this parameter.
-You specify the email address of the user submissions mailbox using the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet.
+You specify the email address of the reporting mailbox using the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet.
 To reduce confusion, you can set this parameter to the same value.

-Use the ThirdPartyReportAddresses parameter to specify the email address of the user submissions mailbox when you're using a third-party product for user submissions instead of the Microsoft integrated reporting experience.
+Use the ThirdPartyReportAddresses parameter to specify the email address of the reporting mailbox when you're using a third-party product for user submissions instead of the Microsoft integrated reporting experience.

 For more information about disabling the Microsoft integrated reporting experience in favor of a third-party product, see the EnableThirdPartyAddress parameter.